 Fernandez et al on behalf of the SWOG group (ECOG1900 trial) studied adults aged 17 to 60 (median age 48), combining cytarabine 100 mg/m2 by short IV infusion with daunorubicin on day 1 to 3 either at 45 mg/m2 or 90 mg/m2.
-Notably a second induction at standard dose was given if residual blasts were detected in the bone marrow on day 12 to 14.
-Both CR (70.6 vs 57.3%) and OS (23.7 vs 15.7 months) were superior in the high dose group at a follow-up of 25 months.
+Notably, a second induction at standard dose was given if residual blasts were detected in the bone marrow on day 12 to 14.
+Both CR (70.6 vs 57.3%) and OS (23.7 vs 15.7 months) were superior in the HD group at a follow-up of 25 months.
 The greatest difference in survival was observed in patients under the age of 50 years and those with intermediate risk cytogenetics.
 This group has subsequently published an updated analysis of this cohort showing a significant reduction in death (HR 0.74, P= 0.002) for patients who received daunorubicin at 90 mg/m2 vs 45 mg/m2 at a median follow up of 80 months.
-Furthermore, significant survival benefit continued to be seen in patients under 50 years and intermediate cytogenetic risks but also extended across all cytogenetic and molecular risk groups, especially NPM1 and DNMT3A mutations.r
+Furthermore, significant survival benefit continued to be seen in patients under 50 years and intermediate cytogenetic risk but also extended across all cytogenetic and molecular risk groups, especially NPM1 and DNMT3A mutations.r

 Kaplan-Meier Estimates of Overall Survival